12. Data frames#

 class.
 However,

-we have already mastered the necessary skills to deal with
+we have already mastered most skills to deal with such objects effectively.

 order uses a stable sorting algorithm.
 Therefore,